CraigChaus/Sketchy-Mine-/docs/system.md

 #### Player capabilities:
-- Whenever player opens the web application and select the role of a participant in the game if the game has not yet started or if the first round of this game is in progress.
-- The player than must register to participate or log into a previously registered account.
+- The player  can register to participate or log into a previously registered account.
+Alternatively, users can also play as guests, meaning they do not have login whatsoever.
 - The player can be just a spectator, then he just watches the game process, without the ability to somehow influence it.
-- Next when the player has chosen the role of the player, he joins the team automatically.
+- Next when the player has chosen the role of the player, they join the team automatically.
-- When the game began, the progress towards the victory of the Player is indicated by the number of emeralds collected,when a word is guessed from your drawing by the player's team or when a word is guessed from your drawing under the required conditions.
+- When the game begins, the progress towards the victory of the Player is indicated by the number of emeralds collected,when a word is guessed from your drawing by the player's team or when a word is guessed from your drawing under the required conditions.
 - Afterwords, player can see the progress and rating of the players.
-- During the game, the player communicates via chat with his team, discussing options for solving the puzzle.
+- During the game, the player communicates via chat with his team, discussing options for solving the word.
 - The game is divided into several rounds, in each round, the players of the team will guess the drawn image through voting and chat discussions, another role during the game is when your team has to draw the image for other teams to guess it